SgiobairOg/wss-wp-theme-customizable-demo/docs/REPLICATION-CHECKLIST.md

 - [ ] Replace all srcs and hrefs with the correct `<?php bloginfo ('stylesheet_directory');?>` path

 ## Header Setup
-- [ ] Grab consistent header pieces (including relevant content wrappers) and move into header.php
+- [ ] Cut everything below the content section and move into footer.php
 - [ ] Delete any Visistat snippets
 - [ ] Delete any Google Analytics snippets -- save the UA number in a JIRA comment
 - [ ] [Replace title tag with wp tag](https://github.dominionenterprises.com/TOL-CWS-Sites/wp-theme-template/blob/master/docs/SNIPPETS.md#meta-tag-replacement)